- brief -

 lack of visual distinction.
 Enhancements like subtle animations were recommended.

-- Emotional Contagion: Users desired a more human-centric design on the landing page to foster empathy
+- Emotional Contagion: Users desired a more human-centric design on the landing page to foster

 and connection.